Updated 1 week ago

 How much do commercial solar systems cost?

-According to the Solar Energy Industries Association, also referred to as SEIA, commercial solar panel systems cost an average of $1.66 per watt as of 2023.
-This is almost half of the cost per watt to install on residential projects ($3.27).
+According to the SEIA, commercial solar panel systems cost an average of $1.46 per watt as of 2024. which is less than half the cost to install residential solar ($3.28 per watt).

 Based on these average cost figures, we can estimate the cost of commercial solar power systems of various sizes: